With Action Builder you can create new actions for any page of your site.

 The Hide Element action allows you to hide an existing element on your site.

-- Click Edit/Other and then click Hide Element.
+- Click the Edit/Other tab, and then click Hide Element.

 - Place your mouse pointer on the site element that you want to hide, and click it to see it disappear.